bradleygillick/bradmin-console/README.md

 # brAdministrator-console

-The brAdministrator Console is a Resource Monitor for the local machine.
+The brAdministrator Console is a Resource Monitor for your local Mac.

 # Deployment
 * Clone this repo.